MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 However, the steps that follow in your query are the steps or transforms that the query folding mechanism will attempt to optimize and check if they can be offloaded to your data source instead of them being processed using the Power Query engine.

 >[!IMPORTANT]
-> All data source functions, commonly showcased as the *Source* step of a query, will query the data to the data source in its native language.
+> All data source functions, commonly showcased as the *Source* and or *Navigation* steps of a query, will query the data to the data source in its native language.
 The query folding mechanism applies to all transforms applied to your query after your data source function so they can be translated and combined into a single data source query or as many transforms that can be offloaded to the data source.

 Depending on how the query is structured, there could be three possible outcomes to the query folding mechanism: